jaimejim/lecture/src/udpddos.md

 # Security Engineering

 There is a wealth of literature on the topic of Internet and Systems Security, but [Security Engineering by Ross Anderson](https://www.cl.cam.ac.uk/~rja14/book.html) in particular is a great authoritative and readable source, it is also free.
-Also [Dave Dittrich's website on DDOS](https://staff.washington.edu/dittrich/misc/ddos/index.html) with hundreds of examples and news pointers.
+Also [Dave Dittrich's website on DDOS](https://staff.washington.edu/dittrich/misc/ddos/index.html) with hundreds of examples and pointers.

 It would be impossible to go through all potential Internet attacks and IoT security vulnerabilities here.
 We will focus on one type, the Distributed Denial-of-Service (DDOS) Attack in the context of IoT and CoAP.